 Tasmania Passport Requirements

-Though Tasmania passport requirements do not state that a passport is required to get to Tasmania from the mainland, you will need a valid U.S. passport—with at least one blank page for an entry stamp—to enter Australia.
+Though Tasmania passport requirements do not state that a passport is required to get to Tasmania from the mainland, Americans will need a valid U.S. passport—with at least one blank page for an entry stamp—to enter Australia.
 A visa is also required to visit the country, but those traveling for tourism or business for less than 90 days can opt to obtain a label-free visa known as an Electronic Travel Authority (ETA) for a small fee.

 How to Get a Passport Book for Travel to Tasmania